igjese/cards/README.md

-# "Chronicles: Roman Empire" - Game Design Document
+# "Chronicles: Rise of Rome" - Game Design Document

 ## Goal
 Goal is to create Solitaire Deck Building game that educates the player about Roman era.
 If successful, I can continue doing this into my retirement.